steadywool/fedora-playbook/README.md

 First, follow the [ArchLinux installation guide](https://wiki.archlinux.org/title/Installation_guide) and chroot into your system.

+⚠️ **By default, this playbook uses `linux-hardened` as kernel and follows the above partitioning !**

 Be sure that Ansible & Git are installed in your system:
 ```
 # pacman -S ansible git